Auvergne (administrative region)

 Velay, Gévaudan, and Vivarais are often considered to be sub-provinces of the old province of Languedoc.
 Forez is also often considered to be a sub-province of Lyonnais.
-Therefore, the modern region of Auvergne is composed of the provinces of Auvergne, major part of Bourbonnais, and parts of Languedoc and Lyonnais.
+Therefore, the modern region of Auvergne is composed of the provinces of Auvergne, part of Bourbonnais, and parts of Languedoc and Lyonnais.

 Geography

 Auvergne had an area of 26013 km2, which is 4.8% of France's total area.
 Auvergne was one of the smallest regions in France during its existence.

 Auvergne was bordered by the administrative regions of Centre-Val de Loire and Burgundy to the north, Rhône-Alpes to the east, Languedoc-Roussillon and Midi-Pyrénées to the south, and Limousin.